-He attended every Richfield boys’ basketball game last year—both home and away games.
-Joe’s last event before the COVID-19 lockdown in March of 2020 was the team’s playoff game to go to the Minnesota state high school tournament.
+He attended every Richfield boys’ basketball game his senior year—both home and away games.
+In fact, Joe’s last event before the COVID-19 lockdown in March of 2020 was the team’s playoff game to go to the Minnesota state high school tournament.
 “That was the night before everything ‘stopped,’” Kristi recalls.
 “The team won the game and would have gone to state.
 Joe got a medal and part of the net from the team because they consider him to be part of the team and family.”

 A Social Media Influencer and Philanthropist

 He also uses his technology and media skills to help Gillette Children’s.
 For the past five years Joe, his mom, Kristi, and their friend, Bill Aberg, have held a Lemonade Stand Fundraiser for Gillette.
-Last June the fundraiser was virtual due to COVID-19 safety precautions.

 Joe rides a Freedom Concept Adult Trike and enjoys the freedom it gives him.